Dipplin Best Moveset

 How to Evolve

 No wild encounters for Dipplin.
-The 2-stage line runs through Applin, which you can catch at moderate rates from the locations below.
+The 3-stage chain runs through Applin, which you can catch at moderate rates from the locations below.
 Evolve through a special method once you've got the levels.

 Dipplin isn't fully evolved, so it's not built for competitive play.
 You'll want to evolve it into Hydrapple to unlock its full potential.
 At 485 BST, it's a stepping stone rather than a team anchor.